DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 # Conditions
-1. Clear a room with flame volley equipped in Area 01
+1. *Clear a standard enemy room* with *flame volley* equipped in *Area 01*
-2.
+2. -
+3. Reach the end of Avernoth
+4. -
+5. Reach an *Upgrade Room* with the *Relay* spell eqipped in *Area 02*
+6. Reach the end of Avernoth
+7. -
+8. -
+9. Reach the end of Avernoth

 # Old Journal Entry Text